sergii-nosachenko/weather_app_project/README.md

     - Date
 4. Update weather every 5 minutes
 5. Update weather on the Update icon click (disable when data is loading, show animation)
-6. Open the Settings screen on the Settings icon click
+6. Open the **Settings screen** on the Settings icon click
-7. Open the Location screen on Current location click
+7. Open the **Location screen** on Current location click

-### Current location screen
+### Location screen

 1. Show input where the user can type the location
-2. Show the back button so the user can return to the main screen
+2. Show the back button so the user can return to the **Main screen**
 3. Use debounce or submit button to call API (to minimize requests count)
 4. Show location suggestions from API as a List
 5. Show the current device geolocation option as the first item in the list (if available)
-6. After the user selects the location save it to persistent storage and return to the main screen.
+6. After the user selects the location save it to persistent storage and return to the **Main screen**.
 Update weather and forecast.

 ### Settings screen